 Another sign of fear in dogs is lip-licking and panting.
 If your dog is breathing rapidly through their mouth or repeatedly wetting their lips, they might be communicating their fear of the fireworks.
 This habit can be somewhat annoying, like many other restless behaviors initiated by fear, so it’s important to be super patient with your pet when they are experiencing the fear of a fireworks show.

 Pinned-Back Ears or Tail Between Legs

-  If you have a dog scared of fireworks, all hope is not lost.
-There is a lot you can do to make your pooch more comfortable and avoid the risks that come with your pet’s fear during this holiday.
+If you have a dog scared of fireworks, there is a lot you can do to make your pooch more comfortable and avoid the risks that come with your pet’s fear during this holiday.
 If you’re wondering how to calm a dog down during the Fourth of July celebrations, here are some tips for how to manage dogs and fireworks:

 - Create a secure environment

 - Reduce the noise with insulation and distracting sounds

 - Ensure your pet’s safety with proper identification